mixzq/kindergarten-working-guidance/README.md

 Use vite.js + styled component

-practice on mobile phone:  #UI/UX design on Figma   #flex-box layout #react components #react router
+practice on mobile phone:  #UI/UX design on Figma   #flex-box layout #react components #react router #React hooks

 This app is a work guidance map for new staff who working at a kindergarten(styled only for mobile phone )